-(The Foundation for Growth is an initiative by MHP to promote polices that will allow communities to build more housing so the Commonwealth can better sustain and grow its economy.
-Through ongoing discussion and analysis, the initative's goals are to show how our chronic shortage of housing hinders our economy, what are the costs and benefits of increased housing production and what polices and strategies are needed to achieve housing and economic growth.
-For the latest, go to www.massgrowth.net.)
+"Unlock the Commonwealth" is an ongoing initiative by MHP to promote policies that will allow Massachusetts to build more housing.
+The initative provides continuing analysis of how our chronic shortage of housing hinders our economy, what are the costs and benefits of increased housing production and what polices are needed to achieve housing and economic growth.

 Median income earners struggling to buy homes (Dec.
 12, 2014)

 Spotlight on young adults trying to make it in Boston (Dec.
 4, 2014)

 Retiring boomers threaten to short-circuit state's growth (Oct.
 9, 2014)

 In their own words: Jacobson on why housing growth matters (Sept.
 30, 2014)

 Seattle: Growth push runs headlong into residents (Sept.
 17, 2014)